 If your pan needs to be re-seasoned:

 How do you know if your pan needs to be re-seasoned?
-It may not look like it has an even shiny black coat on it, you’ll see some discoloration or grey areas (like the pan above.)
+It may not look like it has an even, shiny black coat on it, or, you’ll see some discoloration or grey areas (like the pan above).
 This happens if you cook something acidic that will eat off the oil, or leave food in your pan overnight and the food eats away at the oil.
 This can also happen if you use soap on your pan.
 I tend to have this happen often as we eat a lot of dishes with tomatoes or lemon.
 So, once a month I re-season my pans.

 Pre-heat your oven to 450 degrees.
 Once heated, place you cleaned and oiled cast iron skillet/pan/pot into the oven and bake for 30 minutes.

 Once the 30 minutes is up, turn off the oven, but leave your cast iron cookware inside the oven and allow it to cool down with the oven.
 Once completely cooled, take out and put away.
 The only reason I leave it in the oven to cool is that it’s extremely hot and cast iron is heavy.
 It might as well cool down in the oven.

 Don’t own a cast iron pan?
 If you have ever been on the fence about whether or not to purchase a cast iron pan, please see my related blog post below: